-Below are some sample questions for Part I and Part II of the assessment.
+Below are some sample questions for each parts of the assessment.
 The sample questions are intended to illustrate the kind of questions you may be asked.
 You should not expect to be asked exactly these questions in the assessment itself.